 It is imperative that your child understands that if they receive any suspicious message, inappropriate photos, or attempts from a stranger to get in touch, they should alert you immediately.

 Have honest conversations.

+Having honest talks about how cell phone truly works is one of the best cell phone rules for kids that should be implemented.
 Explain to your child why you have these restrictions.
 Ask them for their ideas and opinions.
 Kids should understand that the rules are not done on a personal whim.
 When you deem your teen is mature enough and can regulate on their own, then you can revisit the rules and continue to support them.

+Don’t miss out this cell phone rules for kids as it can help them to become a more responsible phone user.
 Teach your child on cellphone etiquette.
 Keeping your phone in silent mode while inside the church, theaters, and movies should be discussed.
 Being mindful of how you use your phone in public places should be discussed.

 They should not use their phones when crossing the street or walking on a busy road.
 Doing so will put them and other people at risk.